 In the Prehospital Trauma Life Support (PHTLS) course, you will reinforce and enhance your skills in the treatment of trauma-associated patients through active participation in a series of simulated traumatic emergencies.
 These simulations are designed to reinforce the important concepts of systematic approach to recognition, assessment and treatment of a multitude of multisystem trauma patients.
 After successful completion, students will receive an NAEMT PHTLS card.
-To provide an overview and establish a management method for the prehospital care of the multisystem trauma patient.
 Department approval required.